 Good question!
-The answer is, it depends on several factors.
+The correct answer is, it depends.
 However, in most cases there is probably no reason not to go ahead with cloud.

 There is still a lot of concern about cloud security among businesses.
-This is, however, more bias rather than fact.
-Cloud is not inherently less secure than on-premises servers; if the server/application is configured correctly and secure, and kept updated with security patches, which is something that has to be done anyway, regardless of the configuration used.
+This is, however, more bias than fact.
+Cloud is not inherently less secure than on-premises servers, but the contrary; the servers/application have to be configured correctly and secure, and kept updated with security patches, which is something that has to be done anyway regardless of the configuration used.
 In fact, if your network IS connected to the Internet and users are accessing the Internet as well, it is probably far less secure than hosting your application in the cloud.
-The reason is, most businesses do not have a strong 24/7 security team at their disposal, firewalls, monitoring, engineers and so on, while cloud servers are continuously monitored by the engineers of your cloud provider.
+The reason is that most businesses do not have a strong 24/7 security team at their disposal, firewalls, monitoring, engineers and so on, while cloud servers are continuously monitored by the engineers of your cloud provider.

 From the cost standpoint, cloud again makes much more sense.
 Server hardware is expensive; IT technician work is very expensive; permanent redundant Internet connections are also expensive.
 Cloud makes this not only cheap, but also without the need for any upfront payments.
 One month pay for your cloud server is enough to start with.
 Also, your on-premise servers will likely consume electricity at a much higher price than in cloud.
 We have recently measured in our case that the electricity cost alone is the same as renting a cloud server per month – without the need for any hardware, internet, etc. It was pointless to even attempt hosting in-house.